 Please clearly label all items with your child's name.
 Failure to have their gym kit on a PHE day will result in an unexcused absence of participation.
-If your child needs to be excused from PHE lessons due to special circumstances (e.g. medical reasons or physical injury), please provide your child with a doctor's note.

 Jewellery is not to be worn in the PHE lesson.
-Please email the class teacher and PE teacher to explain any significant religious/cultural jewellery which cannot be removed.
+Please email the class teacher and PHE teacher to explain any significant religious/cultural jewellery which cannot be removed.
 Jewellery which needs to remain worn should be covered by clothing.
 This is to ensure the safety of the students and the jewellery.

-PE Facilities for AICS South Campus
+PHE Facilities for AICS South Campus

-For the warmer months, August-October and May-July, students in Groups 3 -7 use outdoor gym facilities.
-Each group walks to the PE facility with supervision.
-Students need to be dressed appropriately for the weather and PE and be prepared for an outdoor lesson.
-From October- May, Groups 3-7 use indoor gym facilities.
-Students need to bring a pair of indoor gym shoes that remain at school and are not worn outside the gym.
+For the warmer months, August-October and May-July, students in Groups 3 -7 use outdoor PHE facilities.
+Each group walks to the PHE facility with supervision.
+Students need to be dressed appropriately for the weather and PHE and be prepared for an outdoor lesson.
+From October- May, Groups 3-7 use indoor PHE facilities.
+Students need to bring a pair of indoor gym shoes that remain at school and are not worn outside the PHE facility.
 Students need to be independent in putting on these shoes.

-PE Facilities for AICS Sandcastle
+PHE Facilities for AICS Sandcastle

 For the warmer months, August-October and May-July, students in Groups 3 -7 use outdoor gym facilities.
-Each group catches a bus to the PE facility with supervision.
-Students need to be dressed appropriately for the weather and PE and be prepared for an outdoor lesson.

-From October- May, Groups 3-7 use an external PE facility which is indoors.
+Each group catches a bus to the PHE facility with supervision.
+Students need to be dressed appropriately for the weather and PHE and be prepared for an outdoor lesson.
+From October- May, Groups 3-7 use an external PHE facility which is indoors.
 Each group will catch a bus to these facilities with supervision.
-Students need to bring a pair of indoor gym shoes that remain at school and are not worn outside the gym.
+Students need to bring a pair of indoor gym shoes that remain at school and are not worn outside the PHE facility.
 Students need to be independent in putting on these shoes.

-Groups 1, 2 and Fireflies in both campuses have their PE lessons at school in a small gym.
+Groups 1, 2 and Fireflies in both campuses have their PHE lessons at school in a small gym.